rosflight/rosflight_docs/docs/user-guide/rc-configuration.md

 ros2 topic echo /rc_raw
 ```

-* center both sticks on your transmitter
+* Center both sticks on your transmitter
 * Apply subtrim until the first four channels all read 1500 exactly (or as close as possible--some RC receivers are worse than others and cannot exactly output 1500 us)
 * Set the channel endpoints so that maximum stick deflections result in readings of 1000 and 2000 us.